 "You're too young to be a fan of mine."

 Hole E. Crap.

 Frank seemed like a regular guy.
 Not too many bodyguards if memory serves, and he wasn't much taller than me.
 That felt as good as the slap.

 Great memory, but here's one more.

 Labor Day weekend of 1989, me and two friends drove to Philly to see the opening night of the Stones' "Steel Wheels" tour at Veterans Stadium.
 We literally had the three worst seats available.
 I am pretty sure my friend Rob got smacked in the head with some landing gear from a plane minutes from touching ground.
 I mean, you could have gone for a beer and returned in the time it took for Charlie's snare hit to reach our section.
 I mean, bad seats.
-There is still a lawsuit happening over whether they could legally be called seats.
+There is still a lawsuit happening over whether they could legally be sold as "in stadium."
 I mean, bad seats.
 But, it was a great night and a great show.
 As tiny and far away as Mick was, he was unmistakably Mick.
 The chicken walk works at any distance.